opendatalab/FakeVLM/README.md

 ## 😄 Acknowledgement

-This repository is built upon the work of [LLaVA](https://github.com/haotian-liu/LLaVA/tree/main).
+This repository is built upon the work of [LLaVA](https://github.com/haotian-liu/LLaVA/tree/main), and our codebase is built upon [lmms-finetune](https://github.com/zjysteven/lmms-finetune).
 We appreciate their contributions and insights that have provided a strong foundation for our research.

 ## 📨 Contact